 Seamstress: Overview of This Sewing Profession

 A seamstress needs to master special skills and acquire knowledge of how to make and mend clothing.
 They have to do alterations, sew hems, fix tears, mend zippers and apply buttons.
 It's common for a seamstress to work with a tailor shop on a job-by-job basis or with other businesses that deal with clothing, such as dry cleaning shops that offer sewing services.
-Seamstresses can also work with highly specialized garments, such as bulletproof vests or medical correctional devices, as indicated by November 2011 job postings on Monster.com.
+Seamstresses might also work with highly specialized garments, such as bulletproof vests or medical correctional devices.

 Career Outlook and Salary Information

-Opportunities are available to work full or part-time with a business or on a client-by-client basis.
+Opportunities are available to work full- or part-time with a business or on a client-by-client basis.
 However, it can be difficult to make a living solely by sewing.
 Many people incorporate their sewing skills into a specialization, such as dressmaking, wedding gown design, shoemaking or even sail making.
-According to the U.S. Bureau of Labor Statistics (BLS), in 2010, the median hourly wage for sewers was $11.13 per hour (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), in 2013, the median yearly wage for tailors, dressmakers and custom sewers was $25,590 (www.bls.gov).
+This job field was expected to decline 3% from 2012-2022.
+Jobs for hand sewers were projected to decrease 3% as well during the same time.

 Being a seamstress is a skill-based profession in most cases, so all a person needs to become a seamstress is the ability to sew.
 In certain situations, like costume design or industrial sewing work, some form of qualification or experience might be required.
 Courses in sewing and seamstress certification are available, but these are not strictly necessary.
 Practice is key when looking for work as a seamstress.
 When possible, preserving a portfolio of work is a good idea.

 Knowledge and experience are essential for a seamstress.
 Individuals need to know the difference between lining, underlining and interlining, in addition to being familiar with all the possible fabrics and when to use them.
 Knowing about cutting patterns and pieces, and creating solid seams that are well hidden are also required.
-A seamstress will also need to know how to prevent wrinkling, extend the wear of a garment, work with wool or flannel, and handle delicate fabrics, like silk or cashmere.
+A seamstress needs to know how to prevent wrinkling, extend the wear of a garment, work with wool or flannel and handle delicate fabrics, like silk or cashmere.

 Coursework in a program to become a seamstress may include pattern-making, specialty fabrics, industrial operations and machine work.
 In many cases, these courses must be sought out individually because they are not part of a single unified program.
 Learning how to adequately complete each of these tasks is more important than where the tasks are learned, so looking into community colleges, trade schools and apprenticeships is a good idea.